Alluxio/alluxio/docs/en/Running-Alluxio-On-Kubernetes.md

 ## Short-circuit operations

-In the tutorial, we set up a shared ramdisk between the host system and the worker container.
-This enables clients to perform read and write operations directly against the ramdisk instead of having to go through the worker process.
-Setup a domain socket on all hosts eligible to run the Alluxio worker process.
+Short-circuit writes enable clients to perform read and write operations directly against the worker memory instead of having to go through the worker process.
+Setup a domain socket on all hosts eligible to run the Alluxio worker process to enable this mode of operation.

 From the host machine, create a directory for the shared domain socket.
 ```bash